I was privy to another report of caching issues, posted in one of my groups:

 Unfortunately, I don't have any reliable steps-to-reproduce for you (I can't reproduce it myself, though I've seen it happen once or twice in my own browsing, generally on login).
 So for now, all I can really ask you to do is to have a look at the Apache config to see if there's anything that might be manipulating Cache-Control headers or anything like that.
 Thanks!

 #15 Updated by Matt Gold about 10 years ago

 If only you didn't take such pleasure in it!

 (I can't reproduce it myself

 André, Steve and I had this happen the other night in our classroom -- Room 7395.
 That computer is running an old version of Firefox, which would suggest that this was a browser issue if we hadn't received reports of problems from so many different browsers.
 But, at the least, heading up to that room and trying to log into the classroom computer might help you see what's happening.

-#16 Updated by local admin over 9 years ago
+#16 Updated by local admin about 10 years ago

 - Status changed from Assigned to Reporter Feedback